salceson/power-estimator/README.md

 ### Cleaning up

-When you do not need to perform measurements anymore, you can remove listener and stop them:
+When you do not need to perform measurements anymore, you can remove listener and stop the measurements.
+For example:

 ```java